AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-extract-api/quickstarts/dotnet/index.md

 </Project>
 ```

-Our application will take a PDF, `Bodea Brochure.pdf` (downloadable from [here](https://documentcloud.adobe.com/view-sdk-demo/PDFs/Bodea Brochure.pdf)) and convert it to a Microsoft Word document, `Bodea Brochure.docx`.
+Our application will take a PDF, `Adobe Extract API Sample.pdf` (downloadable from [here](TBD)) and extract it's contents.
+The results will be saved as a ZIP file, `ExtractTextInfoFromPDF.zip`.
+We will then parse the results from the ZIP and print out the text of any `H1` headers found in the PDF.

 5) In your editor, open the directory where you previously copied the credentials and created the `csproj` file.
 Create a new file, `Program.cs`.